ComputerNetworks-UFRGS/Programmable_Low_End_Networks/README.md

 - [X] Decode packets received on the middle p4pi - DONE
 - [X] Forward packets to the network - DONE
 - [ ] Analyse throughput of LoRa Antenas - TO DO
-- [ ] Build filter for only client packets, ignoring other packets on the sniffers - TO DO
+- [X] Build filter for only client packets, ignoring other packets on the sniffers - DONE (basic version)

+## Future Tasks
+- [ ] Implement DHCP and NAT on local Pi network
+- [ ] Run the LTP protocol P4 code on P4Pi
+- [ ] Implement packets filter on P4